 Gerry Zacher retired as President and co-owner of Meridian Center Electric, Inc. after 34 years of building a successful electrical contracting business which became the largest residential electrical contractor in Washington State.
 His years of service led him to mentor hundreds of young men and women in character building and work ethics.
 Today he spends his time gifting his talents to his local church and community and overseas missions.
 He lives in Shelton WA with his wife Doris and delights in spending time and fishing with his 5 grandsons.
 Gerry has been committed to this Chaplaincy since it’s beginning in 2008.

-Ryan Spurling, Chief Deputy for the Mason County Sheriff’s Office and former WSP.
-Chief Spurling commands the new North Precinct.
-He also oversee’s the department’s Evidence and Property system, Animal Control, and is responsible for special projects and grants.
+Ryan Spurling, Chief Deputy for the Mason County Sheriff’s Office and former WSP Trooper serving a the lead defensive tactics instructor for the State Patrol Academy.
+Chief Spurling commands the North Precinct in Mason County He also oversee’s the department’s Evidence and Property system, Animal Control, and is responsible for special projects and grants.

 Honorary Board Member

 Bruce Bjork lives in Lacey and is a retired Deputy Chief for the Washington State Patrol rising from the ranks of trooper after more than twenty-five years.
 In 2013, after fifteen years Bruce retired from Washington State Department of Fish & Wildlife as the Police Chief.
-He is a past President of the Washington Association of Sheriffs and Police Chiefs (WASPC) and is currently employed as a Program Manager.
-In 2009, Chief Bjork began a chaplain program with Chaplain Neil for the Department of Fish and Wildlife becoming only the second state in the union to implement a full time fish and wildlife chaplaincy.
-A bill was proposed and had to be passed into law by the Washington State Legislature for the department to have authority to use the services of a police chaplain.
-In 2011, Bruce Bjork worked with the Washington State Patrol to help create this joint chaplain program.
-He has now retired from state service in September 2015.
+He is a past President of the Washington Association of Sheriffs and Police Chiefs (WASPC).

 IN LOVING MEMORY